Welcome to today's edition of the Rush 24-7 podcast.

 Big time.

-Rampant confusion, arguments among Hillary and Obama big donors at private cocktail parties on Fifth Avenue in New York with Howard Dean in the middle of the fight.
+Rampant confusion arguments among Hillary and Obama big donors at private cocktail parties on Fifth Avenue in New York with Howard Dean in the middle of the fight.

 Yeah, greetings, my friends, and welcome.

-They are blaming me for Hillary losing, and they are blaming me for Obama not being to wrap it up yet, not being able to wrap it up yet, uh, on the cable news networks on CNN.
+They are blaming me for Hillary losing, and they are blaming me for Obama not being to wrap it up yet, not being able to wrap it up yet, on the cable news networks on CNN.

-Uh Operation Chaos continues to unfold, and in Albuquerque, note what state Albuquerque is in.
+And in Albuquerque, note what state Albuquerque is in.

 Albuquerque is in the state of New Mexico.